 - Upon the of the death of a person with a valid transferable NFTE, that person's estate shall immediately, temporarily relinquish the NFTE to the Department's License and Revenue Branch.
 The estate may renew the NFTE if needed to keep it valid for the purpose of transfer.

-- The estate of the decedent may transfer the transferrable NFTE not later than two years from the date of death of the permit holder as listed on the death certificate, pursuant to Section 150.03(d)(3), Title 14, of the CCR.
+- The estate of the decedent may transfer the transferrable NFTE not later than two years from the date of death of the permittee as listed on the death certificate, pursuant to CCR, Title 14, Section 150.03(d)(3).

 Additional Required Documentation needed upon the Death of the Permittee

-- Original notarized Nearshore Fishery Permit and Neashore Fishery Trap Endorsement Transfer Application.
+- Original notarized Nearshore Fishery Permit and Nearshore Fishery Trap Endorsement Transfer Application.

-- A court document naming the executor/executrix of the estate of the deceased permit holder or other evidence that the person signing the transfer application is an authorized representative of the deceased.
+- A court document naming the executor/executrix of the estate of the deceased permittee or other evidence that the person signing the transfer application is an authorized representative of the deceased.

-- Copy of the death certificate of the permit holder.
+- Copy of the death certificate of the permittee.

 Mail documents and transfer fee to:

 California Department of Fish and Wildlife

 Evaluation of the transfer request Evaluation of the transfer request will take approximately 20 business days after receipt by the Department provided additional documentation is not required.
 If approved, a letter authorizing the transfer will be sent to the permittee and transferee.